Banking and Consumer Finance

 - The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International, the premier accrediting body for business colleges.

 - There are three different finance concentrations for students in the major.
-Students can choose to concentrate in financial management (corporate finance), financial services (financial markets and institutions) or wealth management (investments).
+Students can choose to concentrate in corporate finance, banking and consumer finance (financial markets and institutions) or wealth management (investments).

 - Students can apply for the Wall Fellows program, designed to prepare top business students for high-level careers in major U.S. and international corporations and organizations.
 This two-year program features internships and coursework covering specific interpersonal and communication skills, ethics, personal appearance, and business and social etiquette.

 Beyond the Classroom:

 - Graduates of the Finance major are prepared to pursue careers as: financial analysts, stockbrokers, investment bankers, financial planners, research analysts, financial managers and bankers.

 - For students who wish to continue their education, Coastal Carolina University offers the Master of Business Administration (MBA) degree, which provides instruction in accounting, finance, economics, management and marketing.